Teehydaarian/breezein-ecommerce-pm-portfolio/README.md

 I built this project to show that I can manage a project from start to finish - not just talk about it.

-BreezeIn is fictional.
-The work behind it is not.
+The work behind this is not fictional

 Every presentation, every document, every risk entry, and every decision in this repository reflects how a project manager actually operates week by week.
 If you are a hiring manager, this is not just proof that I know what a risk register is.
 It is proof that I know how to keep one updated across 15 weeks while things are constantly changing around it.